We're here to help

 Lumps, bumps, infection, scarring, and even tissue death can have serious consequences.
 Not just for the unlucky client, but for whoever gave the injection.

 If a client sues for physical or mental suffering, or both, a claim for compensation can run to many £tens of thousands.
-Medical malpractice insurance covers it all, as well as paying for legal experts to defend you.
+Medical or treatment malpractice insurance covers it all, as well as paying for legal experts to defend you.

 Get beneath the surface